Another beginner ukulele review for you in the shape of an instrument that seems to be incredibly popular. The Tattoo Concert from Luna.

 When you spend as much time as I do reading ukulele groups and forums as research for this website, you tend to notice very common beginner questions cropping up.
 Perhaps the most common is 'recommend me a first ukulele'.
 Without fail I would argue that every such question has somebody answer it recommending a model from Luna.
 So I thought I would see what the fuss is all about.

 My first major gripe with this one.
 Take a look on the Luna Website and you will see that the product specs for this model stating that the top, back and sides are made from Mahogany with the top being made from 'Select Mahogany'.
-Bad move Luna.
-That is a misleading and frankly incorrect statement.
+That's a bad move Luna.
+I find that is a misleading and frankly incorrect statement.
 This instrument is made from laminate wood with a mahogany outer veneer.
-How that makes it 'Select' is anyones guess as it's actually quite plain.
+How that makes it 'Select' is anyones guess as it's actually quite plain and mere plywood.
 Sorry to go on about that point but it is a tactic that is employed by various builders that I think is underhand.
 There is nothing 'select' about this instrument - it's cheap laminate.
+And no, I don't consider laminate to be something to be avoided, there is good and bad laminate.
+This isn't good laminate.
 OK, let's move on.

 So - laminate wood it is, and the top back and sides are actually quite plain when you look more closely.
 They are finished in satin and the edges are unbound.
 It's not a totally bad construction and the laminate is quite thin for a cheaper end instrument, but nothing stellar.
-Fairly basic in fact.
+Very basic in fact.
 It actually feels a little unfinished on the hands.
 Hard to describe, but not a tactile instrument that is enjoyable to hold.
 Clearly Luna rely on that decoration on the top to make this stand out.
-It's nicely done for what it is I guess, but not to my tastes.
-But there is nothing else to make you think it's special.
+It's nicely done for what it is I guess, but not to my tastes as I say.
+But aside from that there is nothing else to make you think this ukulele is special.
 You make like it of course, but remember - such decoration does not assist in tone!

 The back is flat and quite plain.
 Nothing much more to say about it really.

-A look inside the instrument shows a build that is only reasonably tidy with one or two glue spots and wood shavings.
-The Kerfing is notched and the braces look quite chunky to me.
-Certainly, with the strength of laminate wood, I fail to see that they need to be over specified and that is likely to kill the tone.
+A look inside the instrument shows a build that is only reasonably tidy with one or two glue spots and wood shavings hanging about.
+The Kerfing is notched and the braces look quite chunky and overly done to me.
+Certainly, with the inherent strength of laminate wood, I fail to see that they need to be over specified in this way and that is likely to kill the tone.